Fungicide use in the United States: Sheath blight

 Sheath blight, caused by the fungus Rhizoctonia solani, is one of the deadlier diseases of rice.
 Up to 50% of southern United States rice could be infected with sheath blight each year.
 Unlike most infections it does not produce spores and instead must be spread from contact through plants, rainwater, or the soil.
 It is a resilient disease that can survive for years in the soil even when there is no rice crop present.
 Symptoms include lesions on the sheath of the plant, which feed off the nutrients within the plant.
 These lesions give rise to brown fungus balls which, if the plant dies from nutrient starvation, fall to the ground.
 The following season, heavy rains may allow the balls to float to other plants, which they can then infect.
 Primary yield loss is therefore attributable to plant death and lower yields from the surviving plants due to the nutrient loss.
 Yield losses can be as high as 42%.
-Research data has demonstrated that one application of azocystrobin at panicle differentiation can control sheath blight for almost the entire season.
+Research data has demonstrated that one application of azoxystrobin at panicle differentiation can control sheath blight for almost the entire season.